Verifier

 • in the headless mode, when a server is using ngd as a quadstore/document store and the full credentials of the user identity has been delegated to that server.
 This is the case for ActivityPods, by example.

 • on the SaaS/cloud of NextGraph, we run some ngd brokers that normally would not have any verifier.
-But in some cases, at the request of the end-user, we can run some verifiers that have limited access to some documents or stores of the user. if they want to serve their data as REST/HTTP endpoints, by example.
+But in some cases, at the request of the end-user, we can run some verifiers that have limited access to some documents or stores of the user.
+If they want to serve their data as REST/HTTP endpoints, by example.
 The end-user will have to grant access about those resources to this remote verifier, by providing their DID capabilities.
 A Verifier can see in clear all the data that it manipulates, so obviously, users have to be careful where they run a Verifier, and to whom they give the capabilities.

 What is important to understand is that the Verifier needs to run in a trusted environment because it holds the ReadCaps of the documents it is going to open, and in some cases, it even holds the full credentials of the User Identity and has access to the whole set of documents in all stores of the user.